kokorhon/DevOps-pipeline/README.md

 Pipeline implemented in ./github/workflows/build.yml

-API ke has been regenerated so it can not be used anymore.
+API key has been regenerated so it can not be used anymore.